FirelyTeam/firely-docs-firely-server/tools/firely-auth/firely-auth-glossary.rst

         Then Firely Auth includes the claim in the access token.
 The client presents the access token as part of its request to Firely Server.
         Finally Firely Server must understand the claim and will restrict access to resources accordingly.

-        Firely Server and Firely Auth understand the `http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html <claims as defined by SMART on FHIR>`_ (v1 and v2).
+        Firely Server and Firely Auth understand the `claims as defined by SMART on FHIR <SMART on FHIR claims>`_ (v1 and v2).

     refresh token
         The Refresh Token grant type is used by clients to exchange a refresh token for an access token when the access token has expired.